andres81/vocabulary_trainer_c/README.md

 1. Change the query and option columns ( column1 - column2, column2 - column1, column1 - column1, column2 - column2.
 1. Change the presentation of elements for the query and option column.
 1. Change the five pairs that are being practiced.

+## Advanced

+Let the user warm up.
+When five pairs have been chosen, let the user get the options in shortterm memory.
+Do this by querying the options.
+An advanced way by doing this would be by using keyboard keys that are mapped to each of the five options.
+The keys A,S,D,E, shift and space would be ideal, for those keys are used tremendously much for game controls.